dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 This document does not introduce any new crypto, but is meant to serve as a stable reference and an implementation guide.

-This document is a translation of the IETF draft document draft-nir-cfrg-chacha20-poly1305-02 into "literate Cryptol".
+This version of the document is a translation of the IETF draft document draft-irtf-cfrg-chacha20-poly1305 into "literate Cryptol".
 This document can be loaded and executed by a Cryptol interpreter.
 There is an open source implementation of Cryptol available at http://cryptol.net